google/codeworld/web/help/codeworld.md

 down.

-This still leaves `initial`, which tells us that the object starts at (5,0), and `draw`, which says the object looks like a square, and appears at the position in the world.
+This still leaves `initial`, which tells us that the object starts at (5,0), and `picture`, which says the object looks like a square, and appears at the position in the world.

 Can you guess what this will look like?
 Try it and find out!